Ultimate Guide To Understanding and Purchasing NV Auto Insurance

 - Ask if the policy covers additional drivers other than you.

 - Ask exactly what types of damages your policy covers.
-Many people are told they are purchasing “full coverage” insurance so they believe they have more coverage than they actually do.
+Many people are told they are purchasing “full coverage” insurance, so they believe they have more coverage than they do.
 “Full coverage” is not a legal term.
-Carefully discuss the policy with your agent and go over each type of coverage you want to make sure it is in your policy.
+Carefully discuss the policy with your agent and review each type of coverage you want to ensure it is in your policy.

-- Ask if the policy will cover you while you have an accident while traveling for work.
+- Ask if the policy will cover you if you have an accident while traveling for work.

-- Ask if you have rental car coverage and what the limit is per day and if there is a total limit.
+- Ask if you have rental car coverage, the limit per day, and if there is a total limit.

 - Ask what discounts are available.
-Insurance companies usually offer a discount if they insure more than one car per family and also add a policy of insurance such as homeowner’s coverage..
+Insurance companies usually offer a discount if they insure more than one car per family and add a policy of insurance such as homeowner’s coverage.

 Hinds Injury Law Las Vegas